Bristol-Myers Squibb Co. v. Superior Court

 137 S. Ct.
 1773 *; 198 L. Ed.
 2d 395 **; 2017 U.S. LEXIS 3873 ***; 85 U.S.L.W.
 4400; CCH Prod.
 Liab.
 Rep. P20,088; 26 Fla.
 L. Weekly Fed.
 S 671; 2017 WL 2621322

 BRISTOL-MYERS SQUIBB COMPANY, Petitioner v.
 SUPERIOR COURT OF CALIFORNIA, SAN FRANCISCO COUNTY, et al.

 Notice: The LEXIS pagination of this document is subject to change pending release of the final published version.

 Prior History: [***1] ON WRIT OF CERTIORARI TO THE SUPREME COURT OF CALIFORNIA

 Bristol-Myers Squibb Co. v.
 Superior Court, 1 Cal.
 5th 783, 206 Cal.
 Rptr.
 3d 636, 377 P.3d 874, 2016 Cal.
 LEXIS 7124 (Aug.
 29, 2016)

 Disposition: Reversed and remanded.

-nonresidents’, residents, nationwide, general jurisdiction, personal jurisdiction, forum state, state court, courts, World-Wide, contacts, purposefully, quotation, cases, marks, course of conduct, magazine, class member, consolidated, out-of-state, advertising, parties, sales, exercise of jurisdiction, headquartered, limitations, convenient, marketing, availed, suits
+nonresidents’, residents, nationwide, personal jurisdiction, forum state, general jurisdiction, state court, contacts, purposefully, quotation, courts, cases, marks, course of conduct, consolidated, advertising, sales, exercise of jurisdiction, headquartered, out-of-state, limitations, marketing, magazine, suits

 Civil Procedure, Jurisdiction, In Rem & Personal Jurisdiction, Constitutional Limits, In Personam Actions, Due Process, In Personam Actions, Minimum Contacts